The Round House, Church Stretton, Shropshire.

 En-Plan have subsequently worked with the owners in early 2022 to gain approval for a detached garage and home office in the grounds of the property .The application proposed the erection of detached double garage and store following demolition of existing garage.
 The site lies within the setting of the listed building and contains a modern garage structure to be demolished.
 Shropshire County Council had no conservation objections to the demolition of the existing structure as it does not hold any historic interest.
 The proposed garage is a larger structure but the Council were happy that through the use of appropriate materials it is considered that on balance the proposals would not create undue harm to the setting of the listed building in this instance.

-If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system and assist with any Listed Building issues you may have please CONTACT US and we will be only too happy to talk through any questions or development proposals you may have.
-We look forward to meeting you.
+If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system and assist with any Listed Building issues you may have.
+You can also refer to our Garages, Annexes and Outbuildings Page for more examples of similar successful projects.
+Please contact us and we will be only too happy to talk through any questions or development proposals you may have.
+We look forward to hearing from you.

 READ MORE NEWS